 - The student has obtained the equivalent of 60 transferable semester credits with a GPA of 2.0 or better, all earned in classroom settings at regionally accredited colleges or universities in the United States, or from colleges or universities whose academic standing is recognized by the University of Hawai’i and where English is the primary language of instruction.
 (Note: back credits for native language, or other credits earned based on experience rather than in classroom situations, do not count as part of the 60 transferable credits.)

-- The student has completed 6 years of full-time schooling with English as the medium of instruction at a middle school, high school, college, or university in American Samoa (effective Spring 2017), Australia, Canada (except Quebec), Ireland, New Zealand, the United Kingdom, or the United States.
+- The student has completed 6 years of full-time schooling with English as the medium of instruction at a middle school, high school, college, or university in American Samoa, Australia, Canada (except Quebec), Guam, Ireland, New Zealand, Singapore, the United Kingdom, or the United States (including American Samoa and Guam).
 Documentation of all six years is required.